ryantd42/NY-Legislative-Git/2023/A7341B-2023/bill.md

- shall have satisfactorily completed a course approved by the  department within  the  first  three  months  of employment, in the fundamentals of child protection, PROVIDED, HOWEVER, THAT ON OR AFTER APRIL  FIRST,  TWO THOUSAND  TWENTY-FOUR,  SUCH  COURSE  MAY  BE  SATISFACTORILY  COMPLETED THROUGH DISTANCE LEARNING METHODS WHICH EVINCE THAT ALL PARTICIPANTS ARE IN ATTENDANCE FOR THE DURATION OF THE COURSE AND ARE ABLE TO  ASK  QUES- TIONS  OF  THE  INSTRUCTOR,  EXCLUDING  THE  ANNUAL  IN SERVICE TRAINING REQUIREMENT.
-Such course shall include at least basic  training  in  the principles  and  techniques  of  investigations, including relationships with other investigative bodies, legal issues in child  protection,  and methods  of remediation, diagnosis, treatment and prevention.
-Such regu- lations shall also specify that all persons employed by a child  protec- tive  service  on or after December first, two thousand six shall satis- factorily complete six hours of annual in service training, beginning in their second year of employment.
-Such annual in service  training  shall include,  but is not limited to, review of the protocols for identifica-
+ shall have satisfactorily completed a course approved by the  department within  the  first  three  months  of employment, in the fundamentals of child protection, PROVIDED, HOWEVER, THAT ON OR AFTER APRIL  FIRST,  TWO THOUSAND  TWENTY-FIVE,  SUCH  COURSE  MAY  BE  SATISFACTORILY  COMPLETED THROUGH DISTANCE LEARNING METHODS WHICH EVINCE THAT ALL PARTICIPANTS ARE IN ATTENDANCE FOR THE DURATION OF THE COURSE AND ARE ABLE TO  ASK  QUES- TIONS  OF  THE  INSTRUCTOR.
+EACH  COUNTY SHALL BE AUTHORIZED TO ADOPT A LOCAL LAW, ORDINANCE OR RESOLUTION TO PROVIDE FOR A LOCAL DEPARTMENT  OF SOCIAL  SERVICES TO FULFILL THE TRAINING REQUIREMENT ESTABLISHED BY THIS PARAGRAPH THROUGH A DISTANCE LEARNING METHOD, EXCLUDING  THE  ANNUAL  IN SERVICE  TRAINING  REQUIREMENT.
+Such course shall include at least basic training in the principles and techniques of  investigations,  including relationships  with  other  investigative  bodies, legal issues in child protection,  and  methods  of  remediation,  diagnosis,  treatment  and

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10845-03-3
+  LBD10845-06-4
- A. 7341--A  2
+ A. 7341--B  2

- tion and investigation of child abuse and maltreatment, any developments in legal, treatment and  prevention  issues  in  child  protection,  and review  and  analysis  of field experiences of child protective services workers.
+ prevention.
+Such  regulations  shall  also  specify  that  all  persons employed by a child protective service on or after December  first,  two thousand  six  shall  satisfactorily  complete  six  hours  of annual in service  training,  beginning  in  their second year of employment.
+Such annual in service training shall include, but is not limited to,  review of the protocols for identification and investigation of child abuse and maltreatment, any developments in legal, treatment and prevention issues in  child  protection,  and  review and analysis of field experiences of child protective services workers.
   § 2.
-Subdivision  1  of  section  423  of the social services law is
- amended by adding a new paragraph (f) to read as follows:
-  (F) EVERY LOCAL DEPARTMENT OF SOCIAL SERVICES MAY PREPARE  AND  SUBMIT TO  THE  COMMISSIONER,  INCLUDING  THE DETERMINATION MENTIONED HEREIN, A REQUEST TO FULFILL THE TRAINING REQUIREMENTS, AS SPECIFIED BY  PARAGRAPH (B)  OF  SUBDIVISION  FIVE  OF  SECTION  FOUR HUNDRED TWENTY-ONE OF THIS TITLE, THROUGH DISTANCE LEARNING METHODS,  UPON  A  DETERMINATION  BY  A LOCAL DEPARTMENT OF SOCIAL SERVICES THAT THE USE OF SUCH DISTANCE LEARN- ING  METHODS  SHALL  BE BENEFICIAL TO THE PERFORMANCE OF THOSE FUNCTIONS ASSIGNED BY THIS TITLE TO THE CHILD PROTECTIVE SERVICE, PROVIDED, HOWEV- ER, THAT SUCH DISTANCE LEARNING METHODS SHALL NOT BE USED FOR THE ANNUAL IN SERVICE TRAINING REQUIREMENT.
-  § 3.
 This act shall take effect immediately.